NEP: Autoregressive Image Editing via Next Editing Token Prediction: Limitations and Broader Impacts

 \section{Limitations and Broader Impacts}

 \textbf{Limitations.}~~While the proposed approach demonstrates promising results, it relies on user-provided masks for guidance to prevent unintended modifications to the source image.
 This requirement adds extra computation or annotation, making the process less efficient.
 We plan to address automated and unified masking region localization in future work.
+Additionally, the robustness of Neural Editing Propagation (NEP) to noise in editing region masks remains uncertain.
+Imperfect user-specified masks lead to two primary scenarios: 1) the segmentation mask is larger than the ground truth editing region, and 2) the segmentation mask is smaller.
+In the first scenario, NEP exhibits robustness, achieving comparable results, as shown in Table~\ref{tab:emu-edit-result} for free-form image editing without a mask.
+In the second scenario, our approach lacks specific optimization.
+We plan to develop a pipeline for automatically refining user-specified masks in future work.

 \textbf{Social impacts.}~~Our primary motivation for developing image editing algorithms is to foster innovation and creativity; however, we recognize that they also present significant ethical and societal challenges.
 We are committed to minimizing these risks by filtering training images for unsafe content and restricting the model's use to research purposes only upon release.
 In the future, we will actively engage in discussions and initiatives aimed at mitigating these risks.